- Reasonable price

-Appointy began as a software solutions outsourcing company that current CEO Nemesh Singh ran from his laptop after college.
-In response to his clients’ constant requests for an SaaS-based booking solution, Nemesh and his team began developing the first version of Appointy with $18,000 in 2007.
+Appointy began as a software solutions outsourcing company that (current CEO) Nemesh Singh ran from his laptop after college.
+In response to his clients’ constant requests for an SaaS-based booking solution, Nemesh and his team began developing the first version of Appointy in 2007.
 The fully developed software was launched in April of 2009.

 Table of Contents

 Registering with Appointy automatically creates a free account including a trial of the Business Plan.
 After 14 days, you can upgrade your subscription or downgrade to the more limited Free Plan.
 At the time of sign-up, you may also be offered a special introductory rate.
 For example, when I signed up, I was offered an annual rate for the Pro and Business plans that added two free months to the plans.

 Appointy’s pricing has remained stable over the last year.

 - Register on Appointy.com, no credit card needed.

 - 1 staff

 - 5 services

 - Unlimited Bookings